A Family Law Attorney You Can Trust Like Family As You Go Through Difficult Times

 At Bell Law Group, our experienced Cook County child relocation attorney can provide the counsel you need to resolve this issue properly through the family courts.
 With years of experience and proven results, our attorney is well-equipped to represent you whether you are seeking relocation or contesting it.
 We can educate you on the Illinois family law regarding this issue, thoroughly review your individual circumstances, and determine how the law may impact your situation.
 Should you need representation in court, we can prepare your case to put you in the strongest legal position possible.
 Our firm is dedicated to helping you achieve a favorable outcome.

 For skilled legal help with a child relocation matter, book a confidential consultation with our experienced attorney at Bell Law Group.
-Contact us online or at (708) 304-9080.
+Contact us online or at (708) 512-5575.

-Child Relocation in Illinois
+Child Relocation Laws in Illinois

 Divorced parents who have been awarded equal or a majority of parenting time have the right to seek a relocation with their child(ren).
 However, this must be sought on a legal basis.
 The relocating parent is required to give the other parent 60 days’ notice in writing of intent to relocate as well as file the notice with the local court.
 The other parent may then agree and sign off on the notice which will end the matter.
 However, child relocation requires that a modified parenting schedule and other modifications necessary to such a move are worked out and put into agreement between the parents.